Are you a faculty or staff member with a DePaul-issued Windows computer?

 Testing Windows 11

-For any DePaul faculty or staff members who are concerned about switching to Windows 11, they are encouraged to replace an older computer in their department (during or after early 2025) with a new Windows 11 device.
+For any DePaul faculty or staff members who are concerned about upgrading to Windows 11, they are encouraged to replace an older computer in their department with a new Windows 11 device.
 This device can be used to test the functionality of vital applications, programs, and systems within your area before the entire group upgrades to Windows 11.
 We encourage your department contact your vendor to acquire Windows 11 compatible hardware/software as needed.

 Ordering new computers